After the decision

-This means you don't need to pay the ticket or your recovery fee may be refunded in car towing cases.
+This means you do not need to pay the ticket or your recovery fee may be refunded in car towing cases.

 You'll need to pay the ticket within 28 days of receiving the decision.

-In car towing cases, this means your recovery fee won't be refunded.
+In car towing cases, this means your recovery fee will not be refunded.

-If you don't pay within 28 days, the council will:
+If you do not pay within 28 days, the council will: